jenojeba/Detection-and-Correction-of-Pixelated-Images/README.md

 - Jenolin Esther
 - Bettina

-And we thank our college mentor Mrs.Rajeswari and the mentors from Intel Unnati Industry for their support and guidance.
+And we thank our college mentor Dr. M.Rajeswari and the mentors from Intel Unnati Industry for their support and guidance.

 ## Future Work
 - Need improvement in correcting the quality of image.